Chihuahua (state): Mexican War of Independence

-During the Napoleonic Occupation of Spain, Miguel Hidalgo y Costilla, a Catholic priest of progressive ideas, declared Mexican independence in the small town of Dolores, Guanajuato on September 16, 1810 with a proclamation known as the "Grito de Dolores".
-Hidalgo built a large support among intellectuals, liberal priests and many poor people.
-Hidalgo fought to protect the rights of the poor and indigenous population.
-He started on a march to the capital, Mexico City, but retreated back north when faced with the elite of the royal forces at the outskirts of the capital.
-He established a liberal government from Guadalajara, Jalisco but was soon forced to flee north by the royal forces that recaptured the city.
+During the Napoleonic occupation of Spain, Miguel Hidalgo y Costilla, a progressive Catholic priest, declared Mexican independence in the small town of Dolores, Guanajuato on September 16, 1810, with a proclamation known as the "Grito de Dolores".

+Hidalgo built a large support among intellectuals, liberal priests, and many poor people.
+He fought to protect the rights of the poor and indigenous populations.
+He started on a march to Mexico City, but retreated back north when faced with the elite of the royal forces at the outskirts of the capital.
+He established a liberal government in Guadalajara, but was soon forced to flee north by the royal forces that recaptured the city.
 Hidalgo attempted to reach the United States and gain American support for Mexican independence.
-Hidalgo reached Saltillo, Coahuila where he publicly resigned his military post and rejected a pardon offered by Viceroy Francisco Venegas in return for Hidalgo's surrender.
-A short time later, he and his supporters were captured by royalist Ignacio Elizondo at the Wells of Baján (Norias de Baján) on March 21, 1811 and taken to the city of Chihuahua.
+Hidalgo reached Saltillo, Coahuila, where he publicly resigned his military post and rejected a pardon offered by Viceroy Francisco Javier Venegas in return for Hidalgo's surrender.
+A short time later, he and his supporters were captured by royalist Ignacio Elizondo at the Wells of Baján on March 21, 1811 and taken to the city of Chihuahua.

 Hidalgo forced the Bishop of Valladolid, Manuel Abad y Queipo, to rescind the excommunication order he had circulated against him on September 24, 1810.
-Later, the Inquisition issued an excommunication edict on October 13, 1810 condemning Miguel Hidalgo as a seditionary, apostate, and heretic.
+Later, the Inquisition issued an excommunication edict on October 13, 1810, condemning Miguel Hidalgo as a seditionary, apostate, and heretic.

 Hidalgo was turned over to the Bishop of Durango, Francisco Gabriel de Olivares, for an official defrocking and excommunication on July 27, 1811.
-He was then found guilty of treason by a military court and executed by firing squad on July 30 at 7 in the morning.
-Before his execution, he thanked his jailers, Private Soldiers Ortega and Melchor, in letters for their humane treatment.
+He was then found guilty of treason by a military court and executed by firing squad on July 30 at 7 am.
+Before his execution, he thanked his jailers, Privates Ortega and Melchor, in letters for their humane treatment.
 At his execution, Hidalgo placed his right hand over his heart to show the riflemen where they should aim.
 He also refused the use of a blindfold.
 His body, along with the bodies of Allende, Aldama and José Mariano Jiménez were decapitated, and the heads were put on display on the four corners of the Alhóndiga de Granaditas in Guanajuato.
-The heads remained there for ten years until the end of the Mexican War of Independence to serve as a warning to other insurgents.
-Hidalgo's headless body was first displayed outside the prison but then buried in the Church of St Francis in Chihuahua.
-Those remains would later be transferred in 1824 to Mexico City.
+The heads remained there for ten years, until the end of the Mexican War of Independence, to serve as a warning to other insurgents.

+Hidalgo's headless body was first displayed outside the prison but then buried in the San Francisco Temple in Chihuahua.
+Those remains would later be transferred, in 1824, to Mexico City.